rehtropsmb/SMB2PracticeMod/docs/features/variants/jump-mod.md

 # Jump Mod
 Jump Mod allows you to press a button to jump!
-Enable this variant and press the A button to jump in the air.
+Enable this variant and press the A button to jump into the air.
 Use additional options to enable a double jump or even have unlimited jumps!

 ## How to Use
 #### Menu Location: Variants -> Jump Mod